-The Stillbirth Foundation is pleased to be able to support much-needed research into the causes of stillbirth and thanks those researchers who are committed to ensuring that the stillbirth rate starts to decline in Australia.
+The Stillbirth Foundation Australia is pleased to be able to support much-needed research into the causes of stillbirth.
+The Stillbirth Foundation works with researchers who are committed to ensuring that the stillbirth rate starts to decline in Australia.

 The Joanna Briggs Institute (JBI) is an international not-for-profit research and development centre within the Faculty of Health Sciences at the University of Adelaide.
 JBI works with more than 80 collaborating centres across the world.
 Together, they promote and support the synthesis, transfer and implementation of best evidence into healthcare practice, to help improve health outcomes globally.

 Mercy Hospital for Women offers obstetric, gynaecology and neonatal services and has one of only four neonatal intensive care units in metropolitan Melbourne.
 The 58-bed unit is made up of neonatal intensive care and special care nurseries.
 The hospital provides both public and private patient care through maternity services, neonatology and paediatrics, perioperative services, women’s health and associated health and support services and diagnostic services.
 It is a major teaching hospital and specialist referral centre with the medical, nursing, midwifery and allied health expertise to treat the most complex obstetric, neonatal and gynaecological cases.